ibm-watson-data-lab/serverless-swift-app/README.md

 ## Goals

-The primary goal of this project was to develop and deploy a fully featured app backend in Swift and deploy on OpenWhisk.
+The primary goal of this project was to develop a fully featured app backend in Swift and deploy to OpenWhisk.
 The sample provides the ability to:

 1. Register as a new user - this demonstrates how you can use a serverless function to connect and save information to a database.